joshb/joshb.github.io/articles/cg_pixel_shaders_in_opengl/index.md

 Simply put, shaders are small programs that are executed on a per-vertex or per-pixel basis.
 Vertex Shaders (also sometimes called Vertex Programs) are executed on each vertex that's processed by the graphics API.
 Pixel Shaders (also sometimes called Fragment Shaders or Fragment Programs) are executed on each pixel that's rendered.

 The powerful flexibility enabled by shaders is probably the biggest advance in real-time graphics programming in the past several years.
-Most modern GPUs, particularly ones made by NVIDIA and ATI, support vertex and pixel shaders. <a href="http://www.mesa3d.org/">Mesa</a>, a software-based OpenGL-compatible graphics library, also supports shaders; you may want to check that out if you have an older graphics card that doesn't have shader support, but it will obviously run very slow compared to a hardware implementation.
+Most modern GPUs, particularly ones made by NVIDIA and ATI, support vertex and pixel shaders.
+[Mesa](http://www.mesa3d.org/), a software-based OpenGL-compatible graphics library, also supports shaders; you may want to check that out if you have an older graphics card that doesn't have shader support, but it will obviously run very slow compared to a hardware implementation.

 ## Cg